IIM-Creative-Technology/Node.js-A2.1-ThomasElPatron/README.md

 <h2>Documentation:</h2>

 POST /message:
 This route accepts a JSON payload containing a message key in the request body.
 It pushes the message to the messages array and emits the message to all connected clients using Socket.IO.
-The response status is set to 200.

 GET /messages:
 This route returns the entire messages array as a response.